-Center for Industry, Technology & Innovation (CITI) High School of the associate of applied science programs as part of the high school graduation credits.
+Center for Industry, Technology & Innovation (CITI) High School

+CITI High is a collaborative endeavor between the Nash County Public Schools and Nash Community College.
+Students at CITI High School will be able to complete studies in one of the associate of applied science programs as part of the high school graduation credits.
 Through an academic foundation, paired with career-informed courses and work-based learning experiences, graduates of CITI High School will be prepared to enter the workforce with solid credentials upon graduating from high school.
 For additional information regarding CITI High, please refer to www.ncpschools.net.